 I have always thought that one of the things I am most grateful for in this world, is music.

-There there’s something about music that speaks to us on a level that nothing else can, and growing up in a music-loving family it has always been a big part of my life and dominated every family gathering no matter how big or small.
+There is something about music that speaks to us on a level that nothing else can, and growing up in a music-loving family it has always been a big part of my life and dominated every family gathering no matter how big or small.

 Sometimes, it’s hard to draw the line between the way we experience music in and out of the church and i found that for me, the lines were starting to blur a bit.

 Worshipping God through music and song is an important and wonderful part of Sunday gatherings.
 Having grown up in a small Methodist church, i remember waiting in anticipation for the powerful sound of the organ to come blaring out of the brass pipes, a sign for the congregation to stand, hymn books in hand, ready to sing to our Creator.